 From here, we can raise the bridge and make a shortcut back to the first Anor Londo bonfire – there’s also another gargoyle waiting for us.

 We can also access Lord Gwyn’s tomb from here – if we rotate the bridge down one more level, we can walk down the stairs to another bonfire.
 This room looks like a dead end, but with the Darkmoon Seance Ring we picked up in the Catacombs, we can find the secrets within upon equipping it.

 The giant statue of Gwyn will disappear, and we’re free to approach the tomb.
 There’s a fog wall, through which Gwyndolin, child of Gwyn, the last remaining deity in Anor Londo, will speak to us.
 If we agree not to trespass in the tomb, we can join the Darkmoon covenant.
 This is a PVP-based covenant, which allows you to invade worlds of the guilty.
-I join anyway, and then head back up to the main bridge.
-I can approach the main Cathedral at the top of the imposing set of stairs.
+Though I won’t stay, I join anyway, and then head back up to the main bridge.
+I can approach the main cathedral at the top of the imposing set of stairs.
 It’s guarded by two giants with halberds, but from this point, I’m just planning on running.